kiboschool/course-programming-2/src/lessons/classes-and-objects/objects-and-methods.md

 ## Another example of an object

-Remember when we retrieved information from the internet,
+Remember when we retrieved information from the internet:

 ```python
 url = 'https://www.7timer.info/bin/astro.php?lat=9.1&lon=7.4&output=json'